-Sleep is where your body repairs itself and relaxes the muscle tensions and other issues that are created by stress.
-Without sleep, that stress starts to build up, which can lead to further issues coping with stress the next day.
+Sleep is where your body is thought to repair itself and relaxes the muscle tensions and other physical issues that are created by stress.
+Without sleep time to recover, that stress may start to build up.
+This may lead to further issues coping with stress the next day.

-Remember, the mind and body connection is very real, and research has confirmed that stress on the body leads to stressful thoughts.
+Remember, the mind and body connection is very real, and research has found that stress on the body is associated with increasing stressful thoughts.
 So it's no surprise that when your body doesn't have an opportunity to heal, that stress starts to build up dramatically.

-It's not just body stress either.
-Studies have shown that those that are sleep deprived often have significant brain "dysfunctions" that can cause further anxiety.
-In fact, extreme sleep deprivation can cause the brain to start hallucinating, and experiencing many symptoms (both mental and emotional) that mimic paranoid schizophrenia.
+It's not just muscular stress either.
+Studies have shown that sleep deprivation is associated with poorer thinking (“cognitive”) skills and altered perception, that can cause further anxiety.
+In fact, extreme sleep deprivation can lead to usual sensory experiences (hallucinations) and symptoms that mimic mental health difficulties.

-Sleep also affects hormonal levels.
+Sleep is also thought to affect hormonal levels.
 Your body is able to regulate hormones both during sleep and when your body is healthiest (which occurs only after you experience enough sleep), and when you become more sleep deprived you increase the risk of developing unbalanced hormones, which in turn affect your overall anxiety levels.

 When the body doesn't get enough sleep, it can have some very unusual physical symptoms.
 You may find that your nerves seem to fire in weird ways, your legs and arms may tingle at different times, you may get headaches or back aches, and you may find that you experience weird pains and sensations in different parts of your body.

-For those with anxiety – especially those with panic attacks – this can be extremely stressful.
-Physical symptoms often mimic more serious diseases, and those with anxiety have a tendency to feel the worst when they've racked up sleep debt.
+For those with anxiety especially those with panic attacks this can be extremely stressful.
+Physical symptoms often mimic more serious diseases, and those with anxiety may misinterpret these are a sign of concern and become further anxious.
+In this way those with anxiety may tend to feel at their worst when they've racked up sleep debt.

-This is especially problematic for those that are getting "some" sleep and feel fairly rested, but aren't getting enough sleep and are increasing their "sleep debt."
-They may have the cognitive functioning of those that got sleep, but their body is still reacting like they did not, causing those with panic attacks to experience fear over health issues.
+This is especially problematic for those that are getting "some" sleep and may think that they are rested, but aren't getting enough sleep and are progressively increasing their "sleep debt."
+They may show more subtle physical signs of sleep deprivation, which they may also be at risk of misinterpreted as serious health concerns.

-The brain has a quality known as "anticipatory anxiety," which is a natural type of anxiety that occurs when the brain is "ready" to have anxiety in different situations.
-Studies showed that those with sleep debt, and especially those that already suffered from anxiety, tended to have more an increase in anticipatory anxiety which lead to an increase in actual anxiety when confronted with stress.
+The mind can experience what is known as "anticipatory anxiety," which is a natural type of anxiety that occurs when the brain anticipates a stressful or frightening situation.
+In these cases, the stress response can begin even before the situation has been encountered.
+Studies showed that those with sleep debt, and especially those that already suffered from anxiety, tended to rate themselves as having greater anticipatory anxiety.
+This is associated with greater overall anxiety and distress.

 Stress Over Lack of Sleep